aeszyman/athletes-of-piety/syllabus.md

 ###### Week 11
 **March 25: Film _Agora_**

 Please watch film _Agora_ in advance and be ready to discuss it in class.
-For viewing _Agora_ in the library, students have a few options - they can watch it individually, or watch it in small groups in the MRC viewing room or a library study room.
-They can book rooms here.
+For viewing _Agora_ in the library, students have a few options - they can watch it individually, or watch it in small groups in the[Media Resouce Center](https://library.richmond.edu/mrc/index.html) viewing room or a library study room.
+Students can book rooms [here](http://libcal.richmond.edu).
 The library has dvd players students can check out at the main service desk and hook up in any of the study rooms.

 Please submit Annotated Bibliography.